terrehbyte/awesome-ue4/README.md

 - [Community Content, Tools and Tutorials](https://forums.unrealengine.com/forumdisplay.php?12-Community-Content-Tools-and-Tutorials) - The community resources pool on the Unreal Engine forums.
 - [Unreal C++](https://unrealcpp.com/) - A large collection of tutorials covering common features implemented in C++
   - [Harrison/unrealcpp](https://github.com/Harrison1/unrealcpp) contains source code for all of the tutorials contained above
-- [UnrealSlackers](http://unrealslackers.org/) - A Discord community of individuals working in UE4!
+- [UnrealSlackers](http://unrealslackers.org/) - A Discord community of individuals working in UE4
-- [Tim Hobson's Knowledge Chest](http://timhobsonue4.snappages.com/tutorials.htm) - Great tutorials on a variety of topics.

 ### Style and Conventions
 - [UE4 Style Guide](https://github.com/Allar/ue4-style-guide) - A reference style guide for organizing and naming your project and code.